arghyagod-coder/EasyArchSetup/README.md

 Then it asks for computer name and username.
 Also passwords of each

-##### Drivers

-Run the [drivers script](/4-drivers.sh) and get your preferred drivers

 Thats it!
 Its done.
 Now execute `exit` to get out of chroot and execute the [exit script](/5-exit.sh).
-The system will reboot and you will be done!
+The system will reboot and you will have to get the drivers script!

+##### Drivers

+Run the [drivers script](/4-drivers.sh) and get your preferred drivers

 ##### Setup your desktop!